cferdinandi/adventure/content/rules.md

 Items can be shared with members in the group, and carry over from one game to the&nbsp;next.

+The *Guide* should distribute items around spaces when players complete an encounter, or have non-player characters reward them as gifts.
+Base the items used around the current inventory of the players, their skill level, and what will be helpful for the challenges they're going to face next.

+When players defeat a particularly difficult challenge or creature, the *Guide* may choose to reward players with gear that increases their stats longterm.

 ## Advanced Die Rolls